 This is an interesting very small (2" tall by 3 1/2" long)and well made sterling creamer that the seller, in Germany, indicated was

 probably from the 1930s.
 Its tail bears ta crown and "925" as well as "sterling" and is so well stamped that I didn't need anoter image to show it.
 I’d guess there was a bell on the loop in the front of the big collar at one time.

 This very tiny (1 1/2" x 2 1/2") but delightful little guy is a bit of a cheat for the collection since instead of

 having two holes, his head is on a hinge.
 He’s so cute however that I couldn’t resist.
 I’d guess he

-was probably a snuff box.
+was a snuff or pill box.
 His marks are interesting since they’re both outside on the neck and on

-the inside rim.
-Outside, the F is the British import mark used from 1867-1904.
+the inside neck rim.
+On the right outside the F is the British import mark used from 1867-1904.
 The lion passant

-and on the other side is the mark of the importer, DB for David Bridge, General Manager of John
+is the mark of the importer, "DB" for David Bridge, General Manager of John

 My wife bought this lovely hammered silver pitcher for me during a visit to Dublin in 1997.
 The

 marks show a London assay, 1979.
 The maker’s mark is HM which, thanks to a reader of my site, I